Cycletouring the

 have

-to connect villages to the nearest city.
+paths to connect villages to the nearest city.
 But

 trying to ride from city to city can be a real